Trip Facts

 Meals: Breakfast, Lunch, and Dinner

-After a hearty breakfast, you begin your trek to Tangge, a small village with just about twenty houses.
-Along the trail, you’ll spot flocks of sheep and goats, large mastiffs guarding the area, and the largest chorten in Mustang.
+After a hearty breakfast, you begin your ascent on the trail to Tangge, a small village with just about twenty houses.
+Along the way, you’ll spot flocks of sheep and goats, large mastiffs guarding the area, and the largest chorten in Mustang.
 Although most of the day’s hike is downhill, the trek starts with a steep, exposed uphill section.
-From the top, enjoy stunning panoramic views of the Annapurna and Dhaulagiri mountain ranges, as well as expansive vistas of the northern high plateau.
-Following this, you’ll take a long descent to reach the peaceful village of Tangge.

 Day 17: Rest day and explore Tangge village